What to Do in Your First 24 Hours in Kyoto: Itinerary for First-Time Visitors

 Gion District

-The area’s most popular stretch runs along Hanamikoji-dori south of Shijo-dori to Kennin-ji Temple.
-You’d do just as well, though, letting Gion unfold as you wander aimlessly.
+My official advice, though?
+You’d do just as well, though, letting Gion District unfold as you wander aimlessly.

-Even at other times of the year, it’s still a beguiling scene.
-Marvel at the riverside greenery mixed with traditional wooden architecture.
-It’s no wonder many have dubbed Shirakawa-minami-dori as the most beautiful street in Kyoto!
+Even at other times of the year, the street still forms a beguiling scene.
+As I strolled along Shirakawa-minami-dori on my late-spring visit, I loved marveling at the lush riverside greenery mixed with traditional wooden architecture.

 Shirakawa Gion District

-Despite all its outward beauty, Gion District is most famous for its geisha.
-While most travellers dream of spotting geisha rustling through the alleyways, it’s unlikely you’ll see one in action.
-Not at least without dropping down (more than) a few yen.
+Despite all its outward beauty, the Gion District is most famous for its geisha.
+While most travelers dream of spotting geisha rustling through the alleyways, you’re unlikely to see one in action.

 The full geisha entertainment experience doesn’t come cheap.
 Or easy.
 You’ll often need an introduction from a well-to-do local to even get the opportunity.